Jimmimuriuki/pig-dice/README.md

 ## Description

-{Each turn, a player repeatedly rolls a die until either a 1 is rolled or the player decides to "hold":
+Each turn, a player repeatedly rolls a die until either a 1 is rolled or the player decides to "hold":

 -  If the player rolls a 1,they score nothing and it becomes the next player's turn.
 -  If the player rolls any other number, it is added to their turn total and the player's turn continues.
 -  If a player chooses to "hold", their turn total is added to their score, and it becomes the next player's turn.
--  The first player to score 100 or more points wins.}
+-  The first player to score 100 or more points wins.

 ## Setup/Installation Requirements